Health Encyclopedia

 Follow-up care

-Follow up with your healthcare provider, or as advised.
+Follow up with your healthcare provider as advised.
 Contact these groups to get help:

 Call 911